Revised June 25, 2020 (#1 and #2 revised)

 - One can see now why a Sōtapanna is incapable of doing extremely immoral acts that can result in a birth in the four lowest realms (apāyā); one has removed vicikiccā hindrance permanently, and one always acts with mindfulness.
 This higher level of Sammā Diṭṭhi or the correct world view is deeply ingrained in his/her mind, and even in a future birth that will not change.
 But one is still capable of acting with greed and hate to a certain extent.

-8. At the Anāgami stage kāma rāga and paṭigha are permanently REMOVED.
-Thus by the Anāgami stage, one has completely removed any form of dōsa, the second root cause; one does not get angry or hateful under any circumstance, and the dōsa cētasika is permanently removed.
-Since kāma rāga is also removed now one has no desire to be born in any realm in the kāma lōka, including the deva worlds.
+9. At the Anāgami stage, kāma rāga and paṭigha are permanently REMOVED.
+Thus by the Anāgami stage, one has completely removed any form of dōsa, the second root cause.
+One does not get angry or hateful under any circumstance, and the dōsa cētasika is permanently removed.
+Since kāma rāga also goes away, now one has no desire to be born in any realm in the kāma lōka, including the deva worlds.

 - Thus an Anāgami has only rūpa rāga and arūpa rāga.
 This is mainly due to the desire of an Anāgami to listen (and read) and contemplate on Dhamma concepts; there is no desire left for sense pleasures.
 Thus the lōbha cētasika is reduced to a very low level.